-Brake checking is the act of unexpectedly is slamming on your brakes because the person behind you is tailgating or following too closely.
-Brake checking is not legal, it can lead to serious injury including a wreck with fatalities.
+Brake checking is the act of unexpectedly slamming on your brakes because the person behind you is tailgating or following too closely.
+Brake checking is not legal; it can lead to serious injury including a wreck with fatalities.

 However, that may not be the result of the brake check.
-Brake checking can also lead to the person who was tailgating to suddenly swerve lanes and caused a multi-vehicle accident.
+Brake checking can also lead to the person who was tailgating suddenly swerving lanes and causing a multi-vehicle accident.

 When Should You Do It?

-Additionally break checkers can take liability for the action.
-The only reason you had to brake check somebody was that you were upset, then you could share responsibility and you could share responsibility in a 50-50 division.
-But if you can prove that the brake checking was reckless then there may be bigger issues at hand.
+Additionally, break checkers can take liability for the action.
+The only reason you had to brake-check somebody was that you were upset, then you could share responsibility, and you could share responsibility in a 50-50 division.
+But if you can prove that the brake checking was reckless driving, then there may be bigger issues at hand.

 But If the Person Hits Me From Behind, It’s Their Fault